 She was born Johanna Crow on August 3, 1851, in Chatham, Ontario (Canada), to Irish Canadian parents Patrick and Ann Crow.
 The family emigrated to the United States when Johanna was nine, settling in Detroit, Michigan.
 Years later, she married Conrad Steinbrecher, but was widowed in March 1886.
-She cared for her mother until her passing and soon after relocated to St. Paul.
+She cared for her mother until her passing and soon after relocated to Saint Paul.

 Crow adopted the name Nina Clifford while in the city.
 On April 23, 1887, she completed the purchase of two lots “under the hill” on Washington Street.
 The parcels were located in the Washington Red Light District, directly below the police department and near the Mississippi River.